cmu-rss-lab/rosdiscover-evaluation/README.rst

 Run configuration mismatch bug detection for RQ3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run configuration mismatch bugs for RQ3 involves building another set of Docker images that build the system representing the system at the time the misconfiguration was extant and the time at which it was fixd.
-Like the other RQs, we use use the same scripts for building these images.
+To run configuration mismatch bugs for RQ3 involves building another set of Docker images for each robot system at the time the misconfiguration was extant and the time at which it was fixd.
+Like the other RQs, we use the same scripts for building these images.
 We will use the example of the :code:`autorally-01` bug which is an error that was introduced into the :code:`autorally_core/launch/stateEstimator.launch` file that incorrectly remapped a topic.
-The format of the experiment definition for detection replication is different to the other experiment defintions, containing information on how to build the buggy and fixed docker images, the errors that are expected to be found, and definition of a reproducer node that guarantees use of the broken connector.
+The format of the experiment definition for detection replication is different to the other experiment definitions, containing information on how to build the buggy and fixed docker images, the errors that are expected to be found, and definition of a reproducer node that guarantees use of the broken connector.
 We provide the pre-built images.
 See :code:`INSTALL <INSTALL.rst>`.